hubiquitus-old/hubiquitus/docs/hFilter.md

 }
 ```

-> For more informations see the documentation of the hAPI you use
+> For more information see the documentation of the hAPI you are using

-## When a filter occur
+## When a filter occurs

-* When any actor receive an incoming hMessage, before doing any treatment, he check if the hMessage passe his filter.
-If it passes, the hMessage will be treat; if it not, the hMessage will be ignore.
+* When any actors receive an incoming hMessage, before doing any treatment, he checks if the hMessage passes his filter.
+If it passes, the hMessage will be treated; if it is not, the hMessage will be ignored.

 ## hCondition

 A [hCondition](https://github.com/hubiquitus/hubiquitus/tree/master/docs/DataStructure) is an object starting with an operand among `eq, ne, gt, gte, lt, lte, in, nin, and, or, nor, relevant, geo, boolean, domain`.
-Then the structure depend of the operand
+Then the structure depends of the operand

 ### Operand "eq" - "ne" - "gt" - "gte" - "lt" - "lte"

-There operand attribute is an hValue which describe the name of an attribute and his value :
+Each operand attribute is an hValue which describes the name of an attribute and his value :

 ```js
 {